 It’s the other events that haunt us … the life changing events that we are plunged into without choice or warning.
 Individual crisis that most everyone eventually gets a turn at.
 The call that a loved one is dying, an accident that changes life forever, a diagnose, a breakup, a job loss all change the course of life from that moment on and we find individuals forging on in places they have not stepped willingly.

 Take for example the tragedy that happened on September 11 ,2001.
-If we are over the age of twenty, that day still feels so fresh.
+If we are over 25, that day still feels so fresh.
 We can hardly believe it’s been so long ago.
 We distinctly remember where we were when the news came of that first airplane flying into the Twin Towers in New York.
 The shock and the disbelief, coupled with the slow dawning realization that our world had changed that day forever, blindsided most of us.

 Many individual stories filled the following days.
 Courage and heroism; panic and agony; kindness and sacrifice.
 Individual lives changed forever in a moment as we all witnessed and watched and felt our own hearts torn with the loss we could barely comprehend.